LiteyukiStudio/nonebot-plugin-marshoai/README_EN.md

 ## 🤖 Get token(GitHub Models)

-- Create new [personal access token](https://github.com/settings/tokens/new)，**Don't need any access rights**。
+- Create new [personal access token](https://github.com/settings/tokens/new)，**Don't need any permissions**.
 - Copy the new token, add to the `.env` file's `marshoai_token` option.

 ## 🎉 Usage

-End `marsho` in order to get direction for use(If you optimise the instruction, please use the optimised one).
+End `marsho` in order to get direction for use(If you configured the custom command, please use the configured one).

 #### 👉 Double click avatar

-When nonebot linked to OneBot v11, can recieve double click and response to it.
+When nonebot linked to OneBot v11 adapter, can recieve double click and response to it.
 More detail in the `MARSHOAI_POKE_SUFFIX` option.

 ## 🛠️ MarshoTools

-MarshoTools is a function added in `v0.5.0`, support loading external function library to provide Function Call for Marsho.
-[Usage document](./README_TOOLS_EN.md)
+MarshoTools is a feature added in `v0.5.0`, support loading external function library to provide Function Call for Marsho.
+[Documentation](./README_TOOLS_EN.md)

 ## 👍 Praise list